Dark Knights of Steel: The Flock

-In order to learn more about his people, Harley plans to take Prince Kal-El into the town during All Hallows Eve but are caught by Bruce, who warns of lawlessness in the city and goes with them, much to Harley's chagrin.
+In order to learn more about his people, Harley plans to take Prince Kal-El into the town during All Hallows Eve, but they are caught by Bruce, who warns of lawlessness in the city and goes with them, much to Harley's chagrin.
 A gang of street urchins known as the Robins steal Harley's necklace and scatter as the princes give chase.
 Bruce follows Richard, the ringleader, and is impressed with his acrobatic abilities and is able to capture him when he stops to save a small boy from being hit by a carriage, while Kal rounds up the others.
 Bruce warns that pickpockets eventually become bandits and killers but the Robins deny this, stating that they only steal from those who can afford it and only in order to survive and protect others.
 Instead of imprisoning them, Bruce recruits them as his protegees.

 King's Bane

 A young Bruce and his guards are attacked in the forest by a masked outlaw known as The King's Bane who then kneels before Bruce and hails him as the true King, claiming that the Els are monsters who have no right to the throne.
 Bane offers to teach Bruce how to kill a monster and invites him to a meeting of Wayne loyalists at a nearby inn.
 Bane begins training Bruce and teaches him how to use stealth and surprise in order to fight those he cannot match in strength and confesses that he was a former guard of the Waynes and was there when the Green Man killed them.
-He was crippled in the attack and was saved by a doctor who used dark magic to keep him alive, which Bane reluctantly accepts.
+He was crippled in the attack and was saved by a doctor named Jonathan Crane who used dark magic to keep him alive, which Bane reluctantly accepts.
 Though he was unable to save the King and Queen, Bane vows to honor their memory by ensuring their heir takes the throne.
 Bruce smuggles Bane into the castle but double-crosses Bane, who planned to murder the Els with a magical mace, and throws him into the dungeon before pledging his loyalty to Lara and Jor-El.

 Collected editions

 Reception

-Reviewing the first issue of Dark Knights of Steel, Henry Varona of Comic Book Resources stated, "Dark Knights of Steel #1 is an appropriately epic beginning to DC's latest Elseworlds' epic.
+Reviewing the first issue of Dark Knights of Steel, Henry Varona of Comic Book Resources stated: "Dark Knights of Steel #1 is an appropriately epic beginning to DC's latest Elseworlds' epic.
 Tom Taylor proves yet again that he is a master of subverting expectations when crafting alternate DC Universes, while the gorgeous artwork of Yasmine Putri turns the concept into a fully realized fantasy".

+According to Comicscored.com, the 12-issue limited series received positive ratings, with a Comicscore Index of 85 based on 189 ratings from critics.